paltrickontpb/RV-32-Assembler/README.md

 ### Directions to run the project

 1. Install g++ and gnu-make.
-2. Type "make"
+2. Type "make" to build build the executable and run it
+3. Type "make build" to only build executable
-3. To run while in dev phase type "make run"
+4. To run while in dev phase type "make run"
-4. To remove compiled binary, type "make clean"
+5. To remove build directory along with compiled binary, type "make clean"